 Physical and Occupational Therapy

 Graded motor imagery (GMI) — a sequence of limb laterality recognition, imagined movements, and mirror visual feedback — reduces central sensitization and cortical reorganization that perpetuates CRPS pain.
 Graded exposure therapy progressively reintroduces movement and weight-bearing to the affected foot, gradually reducing the allodynic response through desensitization.
-These therapies, delivered by therapists experienced with CRPS management, are the most robustly evidence-supported treatment modalities available.
+These therapies, delivered by therapists experienced with CRPS management, are the most reliablely evidence-supported treatment modalities available.

 Pharmacological Management